 2) When possible, allow your child to participate in his/her food selection and preparation.

 3) We encourage healthful snacks for students to enjoy.
-Just this year. the South Carolina Department of Education shared a Healthier Snacks initiative with its schools, requiring all school snacks to have fewer than 200 calories, contain less than or equal to 35% sugar by volume, as well as less than or equal to 35% fat.
+The South Carolina Department of Education has shared a Healthier Snacks initiative with its schools, requiring all school snacks to have fewer than 200 calories, contain less than or equal to 35% sugar by volume, as well as less than or equal to 35% fat.
 Healthy habits are apart of the Montessori curriculum.
 Learning to discern what type of food will make your body grow and which will reduce energy and health is an essential function of life.

 5) Each classroom at CMCS has a snack routine.
 Each classroom will prepare a snack at least once a month.
 Partaking in creating a purchasing order, traveling to the grocer, reading food labels, and practices healthful food selections will increase a child’s understanding of how to keep his or her body growing and strong.

-6) Lunch at CMCS is within the Waccamaw Middle School cafeteria at 1:00 p.m.
+6) Lunch at CMCS is within the Grand Hall.
+Lower elementary students eat lunch at 11:00am, upper elementary students eat lunch at 11:30am, and middle school students eat lunch at noon.
 Parents may dine with their child, occasionally starting October 1st.
 At the beginning of the year it is essential teachers foster the development of a healthful, function, positive school community.
 This requires time and practice.
 Once parents may join students for lunch, each will bring his or her state license and check-in via the computer, which will print a sticker visitor’s pass.
-At this time you may wait in my office, room 409, until your child’s classroom is lined up for lunch.
+At this time you may wait on the hallway benches, until your child’s classroom is lined up for lunch.
 Join your child in the hallway and proceed to the cafeteria with him or her.

 While dining with your child, please keep your cell phone on silent.
-There are approximately 155 students dining in the cafeteria each day.
+There are approximately 108 students dining in the cafeteria each day.
 The sheer volume of people makes it challenging to have a conversation.
 Each teaching assistant is working diligently to assist students in the practicing of grace and courtesy.
 They ask each parent visitor to also abide by the rules of the cafeteria, while dining with their child.
 Occasionally, this means sitting silent.
 Dr. Montessori talks a lot about practicing silence and its place in a peaceful person and world.
 It is okay to be silent.
 This is a great time for personal reflection and visualizations. *If you are expecting a call please step outside of the cafeteria.
-Please be mindful that middle school students are engaged in learning at this time.

 7) Holidays and Celebrations: During a time of celebration we ask that you bring healthful snacks to share with classmates.
 We understand the desire to bring handheld treats and this is okay, just please be mindful of the portion as well as contents.
 The goal is to always introduce students to new foods and food groups through world foods.
 Often times when students research the world they learn about the economy, people, and culture of this land.
 What can be cultivated in a region and the foods people eat are apart of the cultural experience of a community.
 We encourage students to make and share foods from around the world.